KamiSRB/News-App/README.md

 yarn prod
 ```

-In order to do this, you must have [serve](https://www.npmjs.com/package/serve) node package installed.
-You can install that package using the following command
+> **WARNING**: In order to do this, you must have [serve](https://www.npmjs.com/package/serve) node package installed.
+You can install that package using the following command.

 ```bash
 npm install -g serve
 ```

+> **WARNING**: Please note that you need to set up the `.env.production` configuration file as it is ignored using the [.gitignore](.gitignore) file.
+For testing purpose, you can copy the content from the [.env.development](.env.development), but replace it with the production values before deploying the live solution.

 ## Internationalization